daniele-roncaglioni/aistrings/Readme.md

 ```

 ```
-Option at index 2 is the best: ''The cat jumps over the fence''
+Option at index 2 is the best: "The cat jumps over the fence"
 ```

 Keep track of the costs with: